 A career with RESTORE is not only for your professional growth, but there is a profound personal benefit of helping others heal and grow that makes working here unique.

 RESTORE is looking for people who are willing to give personally and professionally to our community of survivors.
-We currently have these opportunities available.

 RESTORE Crisis Advocate

 Provide crisis intervention and short-term counseling to primary and secondary victims of sexual assault in person and/or by telephone

 Provide personal and criminal justice advocacy and accompaniment for victims and significant others during hospital/health center procedures, police and/or court proceedings

 Provide referral information and support to clients, other professionals and appropriate community agencies

 Jointly work with the Volunteer Program Manager to source, screen and select potential RESTORE volunteers

 Participate with the RESTORE regional staff to plan, present and evaluate annual training programs for new RESTORE volunteers; schedule and/or assist with continuing education programs for existing volunteers and attend debriefings/in-service meetings